Mrs Catherine Smyth

 - Teacher education and professional learning

-Keywords: global education, history curriculum (K-6), HSIE, civics and citizenship education, primary curriculum
+Keywords: history, epistemic fluency, HSIE, civics and citizenship education, Australian Curriculum:history

 - Teaching Teachers for the Future Project- Using digital stories to develop pre-service primary teachers' historical understanding.